Red-Killer/lb-musicapp/README.md

 A simple music app for lb-phone for playing your favourite properly licensed, royalty-free music.

-# This is a WIP when this is removed it's ready for use

 ## Features
 - Play your favourite music!
 - Downloadable App in the lb-phone App Store